bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

 [ ]

 UNPLANNED FEATURES
-[ ] Add check if player already owns to purchasable guns [+] Add damage numbers on the shooting range
+[+] Add check if player already owns to purchasable guns [+] Add damage numbers on the shooting range
 [+] Add additional distances on the shooting range

 UNPLANNED BUGFIXES
-[ ] Level 1 allows the player to leave immediately, without clearing enemies first
+[ ] Level 1 allows the player to leave immediately, without clearing enemies first [ ] Fix Enemies can hear while combat disabled